annaskoulikari/to-do-list/README.md

 In this application I used the useState hook and the useEffect hook.

+I built this application by following a React Hooks tutorial by Dev Ed which is available [here](https://www.youtube.com/watch?v=pCA4qpQDZD8)!
+(Gotta give credit where credit is due!)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).